Designers and data analysts come from two different worlds.

 But, the reality is that no one knows better what the consumers want than the actual consumers.
 We can create buyer personas and run focus groups until we’re blue in the face, but that data will never be as accurate as what consumer behaviour tells us.
 Let your consumers lead the way, and they’ll show you how to provide them with the UX they want.

 So rather than relying on your team’s instincts, rely on the data your consumers are sending you.
-Don’t guess what they want - let them tell you through their own actions.
+Create a better user experience through data they themselves provide to you.
+Don’t guess what they want – let them tell you through their own actions.